 Best Travel Sneakers

-So far these are our favorite all around travel shoes.
-Ever since we received these, they’ve been our go-to shoes for every day activities.
-These knit shoes are so much better than other trendy sneakers out there and have earned a spot on our shelves for a long time.
+So far, these are our favorite all-around travel shoes.
+Since getting these, they’ve been our go-to shoes for everyday activities.
+These knit shoes are much better than other trendy sneakers and have earned a spot on our shelves for a long time.

-Not only are super lightweight and comfortable, the best part is that they are the first waterproof knit shoes.
-You don’t have to re-treat them because the technology is permanently integrated into the knit and not a coating.
+Not only are they super lightweight and comfortable, the best part is that they are the first waterproof knit shoes.
+You don’t have to re-treat them because the technology is permanently integrated into the knit, not a coating.

 See More Reviews on Vessi Footwear